+C. Course Competencies: Upon successful completion of this course, each student will have demonstrated through written examinations, and individual and group projects, a competent understanding of:

+- Pre-Production duties of the director

+- Production duties of the director

+- Post-Production duties of the director

+- Breaking down classic works

+- Utilizing the "directors tool kit"

-- B. Course Learning Outcomes: The student will exhibit knowledge of three-point lighting, color theory, and lighting design as it is applied to various performing arts venues.
-The student will demonstrate the ability to identify and safely position lighting instruments, and program and operate computer-based lighting controllers. - C. Course Competencies: Upon successful completion of this course, each student will have demonstrated through written examinations, quizzes, and individual and group projects, a competent understanding of: - The history of various venue lighting developments - The theory and principles of electricity with emphasis on safety. - The various lighting instruments and their proper usage. - The operation of lighting control devises. - The basic principles of three-point lighting and how it is used in various - The operation and lighting principles used with articulated lighting. - D. Academic Integrity: As stated in the General Catalog "As it is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
-The attempt of any student to present as his or her own work, which he or she has not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
+D. Academic Integrity: As stated in the General Catalog - "As it is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+The attempt of any student to present as his or her own work which he or she has not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.